elastic/ecctl/docs/ecctl_deployment_apm_resync.md

 ## ecctl deployment apm resync

-Resynchronizes the search index and cache for the selected APM deployment
+Resynchronizes the search index and cache for the selected APM deployment or all APM deployments

 ### Synopsis

-Resynchronizes the search index and cache for the selected APM deployment
+Resynchronizes the search index and cache for the selected APM deployment or all APM deployments

 ```
-ecctl deployment apm resync <deployment id> [flags]
+ecctl deployment apm resync {<deployment id> | --all} [flags]
 ```

 ### Options

 ```
+      --all    Resynchronizes the search index for all APM instances
   -h, --help   help for resync
 ```